 Exploding out of leading art institutions into streets, homes and public spaces, In Between Time has grown over two decades to become a critically acclaimed and globally respected producer of contemporary and live art.
-Our festival, IBT Bristol International Festival is the culmination of all our commissioning and producing work, weaving its programme across our home city every two years.

 The first In Between Time festival was established in Bristol as an international biennial of live art and future performance practices.

 “Go to the brilliantly curated In Between Time Festival.”
 Lyn Gardner, The Guardian